tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 - `Bool` corresponds to `BoolT`

-We have 2 type synonyms, to clarify the difference between `TypeVar`, which is a lower case name, like `a` used for the name of a type variable, and `TypeName`, which is an upper case name, like `List` or `Foo`, used to reference the name of a newly defined type.
+We have 2 type synonyms, to clarify the difference between `TypeVar`, which is a lower case name, like `a`, used for the name of a type variable, and `TypeName`, which is an upper case name, like `List` or `Foo`, used to reference the name of a newly defined type.